Pamela's Recommendations to Support Your Reiki Practice

 I am completely serious.
 Chocolate is a very special, health-promoting food, traditionally revered in South America as a medicine.
 But you have to choose a good product.

-I searched a long time for chocolate that met my requirements — great taste and texture, healthfully and sustainably produced.
-The one I (finally) found has the additional benefit of being naturally caffeine-free.
-I often eat it for breakfast, with my favorite green tea, a few walnuts or shelled hemp seeds, and maybe a piece of candied ginger.
-Learn more about chocolate here.
+I searched a long time for chocolate that met my requirements — great taste and texture, ethically and sustainably produced.
+I often eat it for breakfast, with my favorite green tea, a few pistachios or shelled hemp seeds, and maybe a piece of candied ginger.
+Ritual chocolate is my favorite.